nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 Another common filtering operation is subsetting of data to achieve a more even spatio-temporal distribution or to cut-down data set size to more manageable numbers.
-The filter command allows you to select a specific number of sequences from specific groups, for example one sequence per month from each
+The filter command allows you to partition the data into groups based on column values and sample uniformly.
+For example, target one sequence per month from each country:
-country:

 .. code-block:: bash